 By scrapping networks and replacing them with inclusion councils, Deloitte could be missing out on the real potential the networks have to contribute to the goals of the organization.
 I think there are two essential steps to be taken that includes Deloitte’s idea of including men.

-The first is to start understanding at a much deeper level what networks in organizations are, how to reduce their negative impact on the goals of the organization and the quality of working life of the employees.
+The first step is to start understanding at a much deeper level what networks in organizations are.
+Otherwise you cannot explore how to reduce their negative impact on the goals of the organization and the quality of working life of the employees.
 And you can’t increase their positive impact.

 Affinity groups/employee networks/ employee resource groups are just one kind of network in an organization.
 The white men that Deloitte wants to bring in are also members of networks in the organization, formal and informal.
 As an elite, these networks get to say how things work.
 I call them dominant networks.